2,724 total views, 27 views today

 - Residential director: A director who resides in India for at least 182 days.
 A company must hold one residential director.

-- Small Shareholder Directors: They are the members of the company who can appoint the director in a listed company.
+- Small Shareholder Directors: They are the members of the company who can appoint or remove the director in a listed company.

 - Women Directors: The companies who have a paid-up capital of Rs.
 One hundred crores or hold their securities listed on the stock exchange or have a turnover more than Rs.
 Three hundred crore must have a women director.